-Expectations in college or
+Expectations in college or university differ from

-knowledge to plan for success in college.
+to plan for success in college.

 A FREE Online Guide to College Success